 This Chili Lime Salmon Over Coconut Rice is a super simple weeknight dinner that’s easy, healthy, and delicious.
 Serve it in a coconut half if you want to impress, but it’s just as tasty on a plate!

 When I’m not listening to the Hamilton soundtrack (including the mixtape edition) or alternative country music while I’m cooking, I’m most likely listening to a podcast.
 A few of my favorite “you can find me in the kitchen” podcasts include Gretchen Rubin’s Happier, Elizabeth Gilbert’s Magic Lessons (I just finished season two and am so sad it’s over), Spilled Milk, Bon Appétit Foodcast, Burnt Toast, Splendid Table, America’s Test Kitchen’s Podcast, and Milk Street Radio.
 But I love all those trendy podcasts, too… I alsojust finished S-Town and Missing Richard Simmons.
-I have a lot to say about S-Tow, but I don’t really want to talk about it because I don’t want to spoil it for anyone who hasn’t listened yet (Do it!
+I have a lot to say about S-Town, but I don’t really want to talk about it because I don’t want to spoil it for anyone who hasn’t listened yet (Do it!
 Now!).
 I listened to all seven episodes in one weekend of cooking/baking.
 I don’t want to talk about Missing Richard Simmons because honestly, it made me kind of angry.
 The poor man just wants everyone to leave him alone, so please just respect that.
 He doesn’t owe you or anyone else anything.
 Ugh.
 I never thought I would feel so passionately about Richard Simmons, but it just bugs me that everyone is so possessive over him.
 You do you, Richard.
 Haters to the left.

 I try to time my podcasts with how long I think my meal will take to cook because I hate leaving podcasts half listened to.
 But sometimes that’s the way it goes.
 Like, when I made this Chili Lime Salmon Over Coconut Rice and it was done WAY before my episode of Magic Lessons was.
 I was half annoyed and half totally thrilled.
 Because getting this salmon in my mouth was way more high priority than listening to a podcast.
 Even though Magic Lessons is incredibly inspiring and has me majorly girl crushing on Elizabeth Gilbert every episode (can we also talk about how many times I’ve said to people “I know she wrote Eat, Pray, Love and you’re probably annoyed with her… But I promise she’s amazing and nothing like you’d expect the author of Eat, Pray, Love to be”).
 But I happily shut off the podcast and sat down to this meal.

-Please note that cooking time DOES NOT include the time it took to break into this coconut.
+This chili lime salmon is incredibly easy… from baking the salmon to making the coconut rice.
+But please note that cooking time DOES NOT include the time it took to break into this coconut.
 Which was embarrassingly high.
 I probably could have written and performed my own podcast in the time it took and even then, I had to have my husband intervene with a hatchet.
 A literal hatchet.

 But we (and by we I mean him with a hatchet and me yelling at him) finally did it!